Cuberto/bubble-icon-tabbar/README.md

 ### Manual

-Add CBFlashyTabBarController folder to your project
+Add content of folder `BubbleTabBar/Classes` to your project

 ## Usage